Bort: Algorithms and Applications

 Let's begin by introducing some definitions:

-• The homology of a manifold is, intuitively, classified by the number of \(n\)-dimensional loops it has.
-Here's a nice visualization.
+- The homology of a manifold is, intuitively, classified by the number of \(n\)-dimensional loops it has.
+Here's a nice visualisation.
 There's many kinds of homology theories, but we won't go into detail on this (now I will for sure get lots of angry topologist mail.
 Sorry, y'all!)

 We will make the (admittedly strong) assumption that the task we are trying to learn lies on (or around) a manifold.
 It is known that given enough samples we can reconstruct the original manifold.
 What the Agora paper proves is a correspondence between TDA and learning theory (by showing that datasets that are homology equivalent are learnable, and vice-versa) and uses that to prove the correctness of Agora.
 It goes as follows:

-3. Noisy sampling and labeling retain this correspondence: i.e., you don't need a high-performing model to label randomized points--an ok-ish model will do just fine.
+- Noisy sampling and labeling retain this correspondence: i.e., you don't need a high-performing model to label randomised points--an ok-ish model will do just fine.

 At every step, Agora is basically selecting the model most likely to converge (a "greedy" meta-learning step), and also reconstructing the original distribution, hence making the problem progressively easier to learn and discarding hyperparameter sets that do not show promise.